3 passengers dead after charter bus crashes in Pennsylvania, state police say

 LOWER PAXTON TOWNSHIP, Pa.
-(AP) — Three passengers died after a charter bus carrying up to 50 people collided with a vehicle on an interstate in Pennsylvania, state police said.
+(AP) — A charter bus carrying up to 50 people collided with a vehicle on an interstate in Pennsylvania, killing three people, state police said.

-The crash happened during heavy rain about 11:50 p.m.
+The crash happened during heavy rain around 11:50 p.m.
 Sunday on southbound Interstate 81 in Dauphin County's Lower Paxton Township, near Harrisburg, Pennsylvania State Police said.
-The bus struck an embankment, struck the rear end of a car, and flipped on its side.
+The bus hit an embankment, hit the back of a car, and flipped on its side.

 “Three passengers were declared deceased on scene,” the police report said, with others injured ranging from minor to severe.